helenb/slides/slides.md

 ---

+# A tangled web

-# But before BEM our code could quickly get quite complex
+But before BEM our code could quickly get quite complex

 ```css {all} {maxHeight:'300px'}
 header[role="banner"] {